Personal Injury Lawyer Peachtree City, GA

 Economic Damages

 Economic damages are intended to compensate for the tangible financial losses caused by the injury.
 One of the most common forms of economic damage is medical expenses.
 This includes all costs related to the treatment of the injury, such as hospital bills, surgery, physical therapy, medications, and any future medical care the victim may need due to long-term or permanent injury.
 For example, if a person suffers from a traumatic brain injury or spinal cord injury, the medical costs associated with rehabilitation and ongoing care can be significant and long-lasting.
-Victims can seek reimbursement for past and future medical expenses to ensure they are financially supported as they recover.
+Victims can seek reimbursement for past and future medical expenses so that they are financially supported as they recover.

 Property damage is another type of economic damage.
-If the injury occurred in an incident that also resulted in damage to personal property, such as a vehicle in a car accident, a Peachtree personal injury lawyer can include compensation for repairing or replacing the damaged property in your claim.
+If the injury occurred in an incident that also resulted in damage to personal property, such as a vehicle in a car accident, our Peachtree personal injury attorney can include compensation for repairing or replacing the damaged property in your claim.
 For instance, in a car accident, if the vehicle is totaled, the victim can seek compensation for replacing the car, along with any other personal property damaged in the accident.

 Non-Economic Damages